Liverpool news: 'Why should we help them?!' - Jurgen Klopp's priceless response after being asked how Ole Gunnar Solskjaer can fix Man Utd | Goal.com

 In what was a remarkable start to his managerial career at the club, United won 14 matches out of 17, culminating in the miraculous Champions League win over Paris Saint-Germain on March 6.

-That ultimately earned the Norweigan the full-time job at the club, with the Red Devils confirming that Solskjaer had been given a three-year contract to manage United permanently on March 28.
+That ultimately earned the Norwegian the full-time job at the club, with the Red Devils confirming that Solskjaer had been given a three-year contract to manage United permanently on March 28.

 Things have not been so rosy since, however, with United currently on a run of seven defeats in their last nine matches.